 The users will soon enjoy improved security and get better protection against malicious software.
-That includes tools used by dubious users for stealing cryptocurrencies, hidden miners and others.
+That includes tools used by dubious users for stealing cryptocurrencies, hidden miners, and others.

 Google Improvements Aimed at Boosting the Security of Chrome Extensions

-Now that Google has announced improvements intended to make Chrome extensions trustworthy by default, users will be safe against hidden mining and crypto jacking.
+Now that Google has announced improvements intended to make Chrome extensions trustworthy by default, users will be safe against hidden mining and crypto-jacking.
 According to a Chromium blog post, Chrome 70 (or above) users will have the power to restrict the access of various extensions to their desired list of sites.
 Additionally, users will have the ability to configure their extensions to ask for permission when trying to access a certain page.

 The improvements will be very helpful, given that host permissions give extensions the power to read and make changes to data on websites.
 That may result in malicious use.

 According to Google, the company aims at encouraging user transparency and control over the extensions that access site data.
 The company also promises to continue optimizing the user experience, while promoting usability.
 Google further explains that they want to ensure that extensions requesting extra permissions are subject to additional compliance.
-The team working on the changes is also using a remote hosted code to examine extensions closely.
+The team working on the changes is also using a remotely hosted code to examine extensions closely.